HalilDeniz/PathFinder/Readme.md

-# Web Info Explorer
+# Web Path Finder

-Web Info Explorer is a Python program that provides information about a website.
+Web Path Finder is a Python program that provides information about a website.
 It retrieves various details such as page title, last updated date, DNS information, subdomains, firewall names, technologies used, certificate information, and more.

 ## Features and Benefits